Guildhall Young Artists Online – Preparing for Conservatoire - BMus 2 Direct Entry

 Students, from this bespoke course, will have the opportunity to be fast-tracked to the second year of the traditional four-year degree upon successfully auditioning for the Guildhall BMus programme*.
 This is a significant cost saving on overseas fees.

-This individually tailored course will allow students to continue with their current instrumental or vocal tutor in their country of residence, whilst an assigned specialist mentor from the music department at Guildhall School will conduct regular check-ins and oversee their musical development.
+This individually tailored course will allow students to continue with their current instrumental or vocal tutor in their country of residence whilst an assigned specialist mentor from the music department at Guildhall School will oversee their musical development.
+Students will take part in two group classes per week, covering academic material from the first-year of Guildhall School's BMus programme

 Who is it for?